 Some of our projects include:

-Kin Hong Seafood Festival 2015 - For the entire month of November, over 45 restaurants, hotels and caterers are participating by providing certified sustainable seafood on their menus.
+Kin Hong Seafood Festival 2017 - For the entire month of September, there will be over 100 restaurants, hotels and caterers are participating by providing certified sustainable seafood on their menus.
 That means seafood that is caught or raised via aquaculture in ways that can continue for generations, and which are not damaging to the environment in the way they are brought to market.
 Ask the restaurants you dine at if they know where their seafood comes from, and if it is sustainable.
 If they don't know, or don't have it, just your questions will be a signal to them that the community is interested in purchasing sustainable seafood products, which can make a world of difference for the ocean!

-Plasticity Forum - The 6th Plasticity Forum was held in London on September 21, 2016 as part of the London Design Festival.
-This follows on from a very successful event in Shanghai in April, 2016.
+Plasticity Forum - The 7th and 8th Plasticity events will be held in Dallas and Anaheim (Los Angeles) respectively on April 21st and May 9th.
 Plasticity is a unique business conference which brings together all types of experts on the future of plastic, and where the leaders are going with innovation, design, materials, recycling and solutions.
-It was first launched at the Rio+20 Earth Summit, and as since been held in Hong Kong and New York.
-A short summary video of the Portugal event can be seen here, with a video on the Shanghai event available here.
+It was first launched at the Rio+20 Earth Summit, and as since been held in Hong Kong, New York, Portugal, Shanghai and London.
+A short summary video of the Portugal event can be seen here, with a video on the Shanghai event available here, as well as London's event.
 Presentations can be found on the Plasticity Forum website.

 "Valuing Plastic - the Business Case for Measuring, Managing and Disclosing Plastic Use in the Consumer Goods Industry".
 This report was a world-first, and was launched in cooperation with our Plastic Disclosure Project (PDP), Trucost and United Nations Environment Programme (UNEP) at the U.N.
 Environmental Assembly in Nairobi on June 23rd.
 The report identifies some of the risks and opportunities to brands associated with plastic use.
 It articulates the business case for measuring, managing and disclosing plastic use, underlined by the new research which identifies $75 billion of annual natural capital costs of plastic use by the consumer goods sector, with estimated yearly costs to the ocean at US$13bn.
 You can download the full report here.